Original publication: Courier-Post

 Original publication date: January 22, 1963

-TRENTON (UPI) – The State Supreme Court Monday reprimanded lawyer Edward Kent of Levittown [now Willingboro, NJ] for bypassing a Pennsylvania lawyer and dealing directly with his client.
+TRENTON (UPI) – The State Supreme Court Monday reprimanded lawyer Edward Kent of Levittown [Willingboro] for bypassing a Pennsylvania lawyer and dealing directly with his client.

 The Pennsylvania lawyer, James P. Geoghegan, complained to the Burlington County Ethics Committee that Kent had sought to arrange settlement of an auto accident through direct dealings with Geoghegan’s client.